SibylLab/Program-Wars/src/markdown/howToPlay.md

 3. Player can use sorted cards for three turns.

 **Relation to computer programming:** The use of algorithms is an essential part of any computer program.
 Sorting is arranging items into an ordered sequence.
+To find out more about Sorting algorithm you can go to <a href="https://www.geeksforgeeks.org/sorting-algorithms/" target="_blank">here</a>.